ireardon/azure-content/articles/sql-database-nodejs-how-to-use.md

 <div class="dev-callout">
 <b>Note</b>
-<p>You can also install the node-sqlserver module using the npm utility; however this will invoke node-gyp to build a binary version of the module on your system.</p>
+<p>You can also install the msnodesql module using the npm utility; however this will invoke node-gyp to build a binary version of the module on your system.</p>
 </div>

 ###Specify the connection string

-To use the node-sqlserver, you must require it in your application and specify a connection string.
+To use the msnodesql, you must require it in your application and specify a connection string.
 The connection string should be the ODBC value returned in the [How to: Get SQL Database connection information](#ConnectionInfo) section of this article.
 The code should appear similar to the following:

-    var sql = require('node-sqlserver');
+    var sql = require('msnodesql');
 	var conn_str = "Driver={SQL Server Native Client 10.0};Server=tcp:{dbservername}.database.windows.net,1433;Database={database};Uid={username};Pwd={password};Encrypt=yes;Connection Timeout=30;";

 ###Query the database